Sandy Wilson (director): My American Cousin

 My American Cousin is Wilson's first feature film.
 It is a semi-autobiographical film, inspired by her childhood memories.
-It follows a twelve-year-old girl's coming-of-age during a summer in the late 1950s in Okanagan, B.C.
+It follows a twelve-year-old girl's coming-of-age during a summer in the late 1950s in Okanagan, British Columbia.

-The film was further inspired by the Johnny Horton song “The Battle of New Orleans.”
+The film was further inspired by the Johnny Horton song "The Battle of New Orleans."
 When she was working on the film, Wilson heard it on the radio and thought it reminded her of her American cousin, which became the inspiration for the film's title.

 The budget for the film was $1.5 million and was fund raised over a two-year period.
-Wilson started the project by traveling to Toronto and pitching the film to “anyone with money.”
+Wilson started the project by traveling to Toronto and pitching the film to "anyone with money."
 Wilson's childhood friend, Phil Borsos, also helped during the early days of My American Cousin.
-Borsos father, Peter O’Brien, was Sandy Wilson's high school art teacher.
-Borsos showed his father the script, and O’Brien eventually agreed to produce the film.
+Borsos father, Peter O'Brien, was Sandy Wilson's high school art teacher.
+Borsos showed his father the script, and O'Brien eventually agreed to produce the film.

 Much of the film was shot in the community where Wilson grew up: Paradise Ranch.
 Despite other executives on the film advising against it, Wilson cast her 13-year-old neighbour, Margaret Langrick, in the lead role of Sandy Wilcox.

 My American Cousin won six Genie Awards at the 1986 ceremony, including Best Achievement in Direction and Best Original Screenplay for Wilson.
 Shortly after, My American Cousin opened in New York.
 There was debate on whether to label the film as Canadian for its American premiere.
-They settled on “winner of six Canadian Academy Awards.”
+They settled on "winner of six Canadian Academy Awards."

-American Boyfriends - present
+American Boyfriends–present

 After the success of My American Cousin there was pressure on Wilson to relocate to Los Angeles, but she chose to stay in Vancouver.
 As a single mom, with two young boys she wanted to focus on raising them in their home city.

 Four years later, Wilson directed the sequel to My American Cousin, American Boyfriends (1989).
 The film follows Sandy Wilcox on a trip to Santa Cruz to see her cousin get married.
 During production in California, the local union limited the number of Canadian crew members to seven.
-They were given the label “privileged aliens” while working in the United States.
+They were given the label "privileged aliens" while working in the United States.
 The American crew members working on the film were all familiar with the original film, and happy to be working on its sequel.

 American Boyfriends flopped and didn't receive the same success as My American Cousin.
 After American Boyfriends, Wilson worked in the television industry for four years.

 In 1992, Wilson premiered Harmony Cats, which was different from all her films that came before.
 After American Boyfriends, Wilson didn't want to direct any more semi-autobiographical pieces.